qlient-org/python-qlient/docs/usage/schema_providers.md

 providers:

 * The `StaticSchemaProvider` in case you have a static dictionary with the schema
-* The `FilepathSchemaProvider` in case your schema is on your disk
+* The `FileSchemaProvider` in case your schema is on your disk
 * The `BackendSchemaProvider` in case your schema can be obtained from the backend (**Backend Introspection only works when allowed by the graphql backend.**)